-After incorporation of the changes into the design documents, the USACE backchecks the actions taken.
-The A-E shall indicate in DrChecks evaluations where in the design documents the comment is being addressed.
+After incorporation of the changes into the design documents by the A-E, the USACE backchecks the actions taken.
+The A-E shall indicate, in DrChecks evaluations, the location in the design documents the comment is being addressed.
 If the A-E feels a comment is inappropriate or is out of scope, A-E must provide rebuttals in DrChecks indicating reasons for not complying with the comment.
 This shall be done by the A-E as soon as possible; definitely before the next submittal.